-Going to the Bathroom Frequently
+Bathroom Breaks Frequently

 Drinking before bed often leads to one or more trips to the bathroom in the night.
-Typically your body controls the urge to go to the bathroom while you sleep, but between the potential disruptions we’ve already discussed and the simple fact that what goes in must come out, consuming alcohol in the evenings means you’re going to struggle to stay asleep one way or another.
+Typically your body controls the urge to go to the bathroom while you sleep, but between the potential disrupt sleep we’ve already discussed and the simple fact that what goes in must come out, consuming alcohol in the evenings means you’re going to struggle to stay asleep one way or another.

 Restricted Airflow and Snoring

 While alcohol relaxes your mind, it has the same effect on your body.
 This includes your jaw and throat muscles, which at best can restrict airflow and lead to snoring, and at worst can induce mild sleep apnea.

 So as you can see, there are significant drawbacks to drinking before bed.

 Studies show that moderate or heavy consumption of alcohol can cause sleep apnea in people who do not have a sleep disorder.

 Consuming alcohol has been proven to reduce REM sleep and can potentially cause insomnia symptoms and feel groggy the following day.
 This can interrupt your sleep cycle.
 People who have been diagnosed with alcohol disorders usually report insomnia symptoms.